bera-n/koha-plugin-dibs-payments/README.md

 * Create MD5 keys in `Integration` => `MD5 Keys`

 # Plugin configuration
+* Make sure that Koha's OPACBaseURL system preference is correctly set
 * Report your DIBS Merchant ID and MD5 Keys in the plugin configuration page